 7. Feed often (and eat more) to increase supply

-8. If you’re pumping at work, leave several parts there as well
+8. If you’re pumping at work, leave several parts there

-If you plan to pump, introduce the bottle early enough before going to work.
-Your baby should have had enough time to nurse and latch.
-But you’ll also want to introduce it early enough that he’ll be comfortable with the bottle.
+If you plan to pump while you’re at work, introduce the bottle early enough before your planned return date.
+Yes, your baby should have had enough time to nurse and latch, but you also don’t want to introduce the bottle the day you return to work.

 10. Make sure baby’s mouth covers a wide area of the breast